adam-rms/app/Readme.md

 # Debugging locally

-Install Cordova on your machine, then run `cordova serve`
+Install Cordova on your machine, then run `cordova run browser`

 # Android